docopt/docopt.net/dev/docs/documentation.md

 Each version has its own documentation.
 When a version is released, its documentation is archived under a directory with a `v` prefix, as in `v0.7`.
+The latest documentation that is currently under development is under `dev`.

+The archival steps are as follows:

+1. Copy all versioned files and directories under `dev` to an adjacent directory for the new version.

+2. Edit `mkdocs.yml` of the archived version and update the URL for `site_url` and `edit_uri` such that `dev` is replaced with the directory name of the archived version.

+3. Add the archived version's directory to version control (Git).

-The `archive.sh` script can be used to perform the archival:
+The container setup described in the [Working Locally] section can also be used to build the complete documentation with all versions using:

-    ./archive.sh <version>

-Replace `<version>` with a version number like `0.7` or `1.x`.
+    docker run --rm -v ${PWD}:/docs --entrypoint /bin/sh docopt-net-doc ./build.sh

+[Working Locally]: #working-locally

 !!! note

     Some files in the documentation are symbolic links because their content does not change across versions.
-After running the archival script, check that symbolic links were preserved and fix as necessary.
+Check the symbolic links were preserved and fix as necessary.